Sorry, you need to enable JavaScript to visit this website.

 National Program for Youth Volunteering

-The National Civil Service was set up in 2001 with Law 64/2001.
-In 2017, with the Reform introduced by legislative decree 40/2017, the national civil service became "universal".
-The legislator used the term “universal” to stress the importance of guaranteeing access to volunteering to all young people who wish to do so.
+The legislator used the term “universal” also to stress the importance of guaranteeing access to volunteering to all young people who wish to do this experience in Italy or abroad.
 However, accessibility depends on the amount of funds, which are available yearly.

-The responsible authority for the implementation and coordination of the programme is the Department for Youth Policies and the Universal Civil Service of the Presidency of the Council of Ministers.
+The National Authority responsible for the implementation and coordination of the programme is the Department for Youth Policies and the Universal Civic Service of the Presidency of the Council of Ministers.

-The Universal Civil Service is a programme that includes several actors:
+The Universal Civic Service is a programme that includes several actors:

-• the volunteers, i.e., young people who decide to dedicate a period of their life to the Country and to others, carrying out the civil service activities in the intervention sector of their choice;
+• Volunteers, i.e. young people who decide to dedicate a period of their life to the country and to others carrying out civic service activities in Italy or abroad in one of the sectors of intervention envisaged by the projects;

-• the sending organizations, which promote the projects.
-They are public or private entities enrolled in the Civil Service Register;
+• Bodies and organisations promoting the projects, that are public or private entities registered in the Universal Civic Service Register;

 • Assistance;